Coates, Near Cirencester, Gloucestershire, GL7 6NS

 The ponies were brought back to the stables from their field yesterday for a routine visit from the farrier.

 They were probably glad to come in out of the rain and the mud for a while.
-Our covered 'outdoor classroom' is invaluable as a safe dry place for the ponies stand whilst Bernie attends to each of them in turn.
+Our covered 'outdoor classroom' is invaluable as a safe dry place for the ponies to stand whilst Bernie attends to each of them in turn.

 We are continuing our training with using the new hoist.
 Here you see Smartie being a good as gold and standing completely still whilst preparations are made to dismount the rider.